linuxsoftware/ls.joyous/docs/topics/events.rst

 ExtraInformation
 ----------------
-An ``ExtraInformationPage`` holds some extra details for a certain occurence of a recurring event.
+An ``ExtraInformationPage`` holds some extra details for a certain occurrence of a recurring event.

 Cancellation
 ------------
-A ``CancellationPage`` removes a certain occurence of a recurring event.
-If given a cancellation_title this will appear in place of the occurence, but if not the occurence is just quietly removed.
+A ``CancellationPage`` removes a certain occurrence of a recurring event.
+If given a cancellation_title this will appear in place of the occurrence, but if not the occurrence is just quietly removed.

 Postponement
 ------------
-A ``PostponementPage`` both removes an occurence and adds a replacement event.
+A ``PostponementPage`` both removes an occurrence and adds a replacement event.
 It is a bit like a combined ``CancellationPage`` and ``SimpleEventPage`` in one.